Bettrix/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-group- script for prints all the groups the current user is part of.
-3-new_owner- script for changing file ownership for the file hello to betty 4-empty- script for creating empty file hello
+3-new_owner- script for changing file ownership for the file hello to betty 4-empty- script for creating empty file hello 5-execute- script for adding execute permission to the owner of the file hello